jayvanderwall/easyparse/README.md

 Note that we had to define the function first, otherwise the Python interpreter doesn't know about it.
 We also used `''.join` to concatenate a list of strings.
 This is a standard Python idiom.

-## Derived Parse Rules
+## Convenience Rules

 With a simple pattern rule, conjunction, and disjunction, any grammar can be built.
 However, to make life easier, several convenience functions are defined.
+Some of these are rules, while others are better thought of as functions operating on rules.
 These might be known as higher-order parse rules if you're into that.
-They are parse rules that take other parse rules and produce parse rules.
 They're easier than that sounds.

 ### null